CueMeet/CueHire/docs/docs/intro.md

 ## Getting Started

-To get started with CueHire, you can:
+To get started with CueHired, you can:

 1. Check out the [Installation Guide](./tutorial-basics/installation)